russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/SIC Drop-In Sessions.md

 > [!NOTE]
 >
-> For the first week back from December Break, there will be no SIC drop-in sessions offered.
+> For the week of Monday, February 3, 2025, there will be no SIC Drop-In Sessions offered.